 This is done by emitting adversarial actions $A^\xi$, that are allowed by the environment $\Omega$ through a specific adversary function $\Psi^A$, $T_\Psi^S$, $T_\Psi$ or $T_\Psi^{S+}$, creating an altered transition function $T^\xi$ for the protagonist agent.
 In that setting, four types of adversaries can be considered:

-\paragraph*{Transition Perturbation:}
+\paragraph{Transition Perturbation}\ \\

 In this setting, the process begins with the agent in a given state.
 The agent chooses an action, which is applied to the environment.
 This should lead to transition to a new state, according to the environment's transition function.
-However, this transition function is perturbed, effectively altering the dynamics of the environment, resulting in a different new subsequent state than if the transition had not been perturbed.
+However, this transition function is altered, effectively altering the environment dynamics, resulting in a different new subsequent state than if the transition had not been altered.

 For instance, in the context of an autonomous vehicle, the vehicle might decide to change lanes (action) based on the existing traffic setup (state).
-The application of this action should normally lead to transition to a specific next state, following the action chosen by the vehicle and the behavior of the other vehicles.
-But the behavior of surrounding vehicles is modified (perturbed transition), for instance modifying their speed.
+The application of this action should generally lead to transition to a specific next state, following the action chosen by the vehicle and the behavior of the other vehicles.
+But the behavior of surrounding vehicles is modified (altered transition), for instance modifying their speed.
 Consequently, the vehicle emerges in a new traffic configuration (next state) that is different from what would typically result from the chosen action if the behavior of the surrounding vehicles had not been modified.

-This process introduces variability into the environment's dynamics by directly changing the environment's inherent transition function.
+This process introduces variability into the environment dynamics by directly changing the transition function of the environment.